-Award criteria - aspects to be taken into account
+Quality and efficiency of the implementation - aspects to be taken into account

-- Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall. - Implementation efficiency - Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.
+- Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, implementation efficiency and the resources overall - Implementation efficiency - Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.

-3.1 Work plan and resources [e.g. 14 pages including tables]
+3.1 Work plan and resources [e.g. 14 pages - including tables]